DominikSty/NWD_Algorithm/README.md

 # NWD Algorithm
 Program returns the largest natural number dividing a and b, iterative algorithm, modulo.
 ## Description of technologies used
-Program napisany został w języku Assembler
+The program was written in Assembler language